DevSecOpsDocs/nuclearpond/README.md

 ## Custom Templates

-The terraform module uploads a zip file with templates downloaded directly from nuclei-templates repository but it can be customized by providing any url to your templates.
-This can be through downloading your repositories zip file and retrieving the url with the key as a variable.
-To reference these instead of the latest, also additionally for performance benefits, you can reference these by adding the flag `-t /opt/nuclei-templates-9.3.4/dns`.
-The directory `nuclei-templates-9.3.4` may change depending on what the folder name is within the zip file and in our case it includes the release.
+The terraform module by default downloads the templates on execution as well as adds the templates as a layer.
+The [variables to download templates](https://github.com/DevSecOpsDocs/terraform-nuclear-pond/blob/main/variables.tf#L16-L36) use the terraform github provider to download the release zip.
+The folder name within the zip will be located within `/opt`.
+Since Nuclei downloads them on run we do not have to but to improve performance you can specify `-t /opt/nuclei-templates-9.3.4/dns` to execute templates from the downloaded zip.
+To specify your own templates you must reference a release.
+When doing so on your own repository you must specify these variables in the terraform module, `github_token` is not required if your repository is public.

+- github_repository
+- github_owner
+- release_tag
+- github_token

 ## Retrieving Findings